-This sort of lifestyle lends itself to a great deal of spare time, during which he happened to come across, read through and understand the NBA Collective Bargaining Agreement and Operating Manual.
+This sort of lifestyle lends itself to a great deal of spare time, during which he happened to come across, read through and understand the NBA Collective Bargaining Agreement, Operating Manual, Constitution and Bylaws.
 In an attempt to stave off boredom, he decided to start this blog and pass along any knowledge he has to you fine people.
-He also anonymously assists wherever he can across the universe of NBA basketball, including, proudly, to the NBA itself.
+He also provides assistance wherever he can across the universe of NBA basketball, including, proudly, to the NBA itself and its teams.

 If you want to get in touch with me, please feel free to email me at Albert@HeatHoops.com.